-These poems appear in Karen Hildebrand’s forthcoming poetry collection, Crossing Pleasure Avenue, from Indolent Books.
+These poems by Karen Hildebrand appear in her poetry collection, Crossing Pleasure Avenue, from Indolent Books.
 More about the book below the poems.
 The three poems featured here are: A History of Feminism // Sugar Suite 1, 3, and 9 // Crossing Pleasure Avenue.

 A History of Feminism